history-lab/archiving-digital-records/07-command-line-lab.md

 # Understanding software installs `sudo`
 * Stands for "superuser do"
 * Runs the commands that follow as superuser
-* Superuser is a privilaged administrative account
+* Superuser is a privileged administrative account
-* Software installs typically require a privilaged account
+* Software installs typically require a privileged account
 ---
 # Understanding software installs `apt-get`
 * Software installer